drfreder/king-and-frederickson/README.md

 ### Comparing arXiv preprint submissions by authorship position between Mar/Apr 2019 and Mar/Apr 2020, by gender

 What if we break it down further by author position, so first, middle, or last?
-First up, first authorships.
-Note that this includes first authorships of multi-authored papers as well as sole authorships.
+First up, first authorships of multi-authored papers.

 ##### First authorships